TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

 =========================================

-.. todo:: does this work in TYPO3 or only extbase?
+.. todo: does this work in TYPO3 or only extbase?

 If you use an existing extension for a customer project, you sometimes find out that the extension is insufficient translated or that